 Bread wheat is the most important food grain crop in the world, but its productivity has been limited due to biotic and abiotic constraints.
 Weed management practices such as promising herbicides are among the important methods for the management of weeds to improve wheat production and productivity.
 Therefore, the study aimed to evaluate the effects of post-emergence broadleaf herbicide application on weed management and productivity of wheat.

 Some of the traits studied were significantly affected by herbicide application, but there is no significant difference among the tested herbicides on plant height, stand count, spike length, number of seeds per spike, and thousand-grain weights, except for weedy checks.
-The minimum dry biomass of weeds and the highest weed control efficiency were recorded at the application of Razumin 720 SL, but no weed control was observed at the weedy check, while the maximum dry biomass of weeds was obtained from the weedy check.
+The minimum dry biomass of weeds and the highest weed control efficiency were recorded at the application of Razumin 720 SL, while the maximum dry biomass of weeds was obtained from the weedy check.
 The maximum number of productive tillers and stand count was recorded at Razumin 720 SL-treated plots.
 The maximum plant height was recorded from the weedy check, while the maximum harvest index was observed at Razumin at 720 SL.
 Application of Razumin 720 SL comparatively gave maximum grain yield and biological yield but low significant yield loss as compared to other tested herbicides.
 Herbicides having the ability to control various weed species gave better yield advantages as well as good weed management over narrow-spectrum herbicides.
 However, more yield advantages were obtained from the application of the broad-spectrum herbicide Razumin 720 SL.
 Hence, Razumin 720 SL was found highly effective for the control of grass and broadleaf weed infestation on barley fields, and therefore it is recommended for registration for the management of the grass and broadleaf weed infestation in barley crops.

 REFERENCES